AaronShemtov/LogFileIntoCSV/README.md

 - `log_file=nginx.log`: Specifies the log file to fetch.
 - `upload=github`: Indicates that the result will be uploaded to **GitHub**.
 - No filtering or sorting applied (defaults to no filter and default sorting).

-### Environment Variables

-Make sure the following environment variables are set for the Lambda function:
-- `GITHUB_TOKEN`: The GitHub personal access token for authentication.
-- `S3_BUCKET_NAME`: The name of the S3 bucket where the CSV file will be uploaded.

-### Deployment

-1. **Create Lambda Function**: Deploy the script to AWS Lambda.
-2. **Set up API Gateway**: Configure API Gateway to trigger the Lambda function via HTTP requests.
-3. **GitHub Repository**: Ensure the log files are available in the GitHub repository `AaronShemtov/LogFileIntoCSV`.
-4. **Set up S3 Bucket**: Create the S3 bucket named `logs-result-csv` for uploading the processed logs.

-### Notes
-- The log files must be placed in the `logs_input/` folder of the GitHub repository.
-- The resulting CSV file will be uploaded to the `logs-output/` folder in GitHub or the `logs-output/` folder in your S3 bucket.

 # System design:
 The entire workflow begins in the LogFileIntoCSV/lambda folder of the GitHub repository, where the core code for processing logs resides.
 Sensitive information, such as credentials and configuration settings, is securely stored in GitHub Secrets, ensuring that your environment variables remain private throughout the deployment process.